clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable.rst

 	sudo swupd bundle-add telemetrics

-This will add the telemetrics-client to your system and you will automatically be opted-in for the service.
+This adds the telemetrics-client to your system and you will automatically opt-in for the service.

 Enable Telemetry
 ****************